kaikramer/keystore-explorer/kse/res/readme.txt

 This allows to use another JRE for KSE than the default system JRE.

-All you have to do is copy the jre, jre7 or jre8 directory into the KSE directory and rename it to "jre".
+All you have to do is copy the jre or jre8 directory into the KSE directory and rename it to "jre".